Laravel-Backpack/docs/3.4/crud-fields.md

 ```

 If you wish to have a different functionality, you can delete the method call from your mutator and do your own thing.

-[block:callout]
-{
-  "type": "danger",
-  "title": "The uploaded files are not deleted for you",
-  "body": "When you delete an entry (wether through CRUD or the application), the uploaded files will not be deleted."
+>**The uploaded files are not deleted for you.** When you delete an entry (wether through CRUD or the application), the uploaded files will not be deleted.
-}
-[/block]

 If you're NOT using soft deletes on that Model and want the file to be deleted at the same time the entry is, just specify that in your Model's ```deleting``` event:
 ```php
 	public static function boot()